Tadichi/Loan-Analysis---Aurarin-Horizons-Financials/README.md

 ## 7. Caveats and Assumptions

 1. Data Cleaning:
-  o	Missing values in critical fields were addressed using mean and median imputation. o	Non-numeric entries in numeric columns were removed.
+  -	Missing values in critical fields were addressed using mean and median imputation.
+  -	Non-numeric entries in numeric columns were removed.

 2. Data Normalization:
-  o	Financial metrics such as loan amounts and DTIs were normalized for fair comparisons. o	Outliers were handled using interquartile range (IQR) methods.
+  -	Financial metrics such as loan amounts and DTIs were normalized for fair comparisons.
+  -	Outliers were handled using interquartile range (IQR) methods.

 3. Assumptions for Analysis:
-  o	Borrowers are independent with no co-borrower or linked loan scenarios. o	Loan repayment is binary (paid or defaulted), excluding partial repayments. o	Regional segmentation assumes no overlaps in borrower activity.
+  -	Borrowers are independent with no co-borrower or linked loan scenarios.
+  -	Loan repayment is binary (paid or defaulted), excluding partial repayments.
+  -	Regional segmentation assumes no overlaps in borrower activity.

 4. Limitations:
-  o	Historical data may not fully reflect future trends due to economic or regulatory changes. o	Demographic bins may not capture nuanced borrower behavior.
+  -	Historical data may not fully reflect future trends due to economic or regulatory changes.
+  -	Demographic bins may not capture nuanced borrower behavior.

  Despite these challenges, the analysis provides robust insights to guide strategic decision-making.